nanobox-io/nanobox-docs/source/providers/create/index.html.md

 * `can_rename`: boolean to determine if we can rename the server through the api
 * `ssh_auth_method`: `key` or `password`
 * `ssh_key_method`: `reference` or `object`.
 When set to "reference", Nanobox will first create the SSH key in the user's provider account, then pass a reference to it when servers are created.
 When set to "object", Nanobox will pass the actual public SSH key that should be installed on the server.
+* `bootstrap_script`: The script that should be used to boostrap the server. e.g. `https://s3.amazonaws.com/tools.nanobox.io/bootstrap/ubuntu.sh`
 * `credential_fields`: array of hashes that includes field keys and labels necessary to authenticate with the provider.
 * `instructions`: string that contains instructions for how to setup authentication with the provider.